 Davie likes this square cut for round faces.
 "The corners are cut tightly with a classic part to enhance that square shape we aim to maintain on a uniformed gentleman’s cut," he says.
 "Add a slick pomade and comb the sides down for your next business meeting or formal event."

-"This accentuates the contours of the head," says Garcia.
+"This accentuates the contours of the head," Garcia says.
 "It can be styled with a strong-hold, high-shine pomade to maintain the classic character of this modern cut."
 Try Blind Barber’s 101 Proof Classic Pomade ($20).

 Crop With Long Fringe and Natural Texture